-It can be difficult to settle into the routine of higher education for the first time or even if you are returning to school, especially when you choose an accelerated curriculum or balance classes with a full-time job.
+It can be difficult to settle into the routine of higher education for the first time, or even if you are returning to school--especially when you choose an accelerated curriculum or must balance classes with a full-time job.
 Luckily, old habits and new distractions don't have to stand in the way of your college degree.
 Incorporate these top ten effective study habits for college students into your daily routine, and watch yourself blossom into a capable, disciplined college student.
-They are easy to follow and implement and require only a commitment on your part to follow through.
+They are easy to follow and implement, and require only a commitment on your part to follow through.

 1. Take & review thorough notes while in class